 A knowledge of global issues and universal values, such as justice, equality, dignity and respect;

-Cognitive skills to think critically, systemically and creatively, including adopting a multi-perspective approach that recognises the different dimensions, perspectives and angles of issues;
+Cognitive skills to think critically, systemically and creatively, including adopting a multi-perspective approach that recognizes the different dimensions, perspectives and angles of issues;

 Non-cognitive skills, including social skills, such as empathy and conflict resolution, communication skills and aptitudes for networking and interacting with people of different backgrounds, origins, cultures and perspectives; and

-Behavioural capacities to act collaboratively and responsibly to find global solutions for global challenges, and to strive for the collective good (UNESCO 2014b).
+Behavioural capacities to act collaboratively and responsibly to find global solutions for global challenges, and to strive for the collective good.

 Thus, the goal of GCED is to empower learners to engage and assume active roles both locally and globally to face and resolve global challenges.
 It is built on a lifelong learning perspective, catering not only to children and youth, but to adults as well.
 It can be delivered in all modes and venues of delivery, including formal, non-formal and informal systems.
 Flexible pedagogical approaches may be useful in targeting populations outside the formal system and those who are likely to engage with new information and communication technologies, such as social media.

 SSA governments, development partners, civil society and school networks have implemented numerous GCED activities since 2000.
-In view of the preparations for the post-2015 education agenda, key stakeholders of GCED participated in global consultations and conferences that UNESCO organised to address the issues of SSA.
+In view of the preparations for the post-2015 education agenda, key stakeholders of GCED participated in global consultations and conferences that UNESCO organized to address the issues of SSA.
 Most recently, experts from SSA participated in the Second UNESCO Forum on Global Citizenship Education (GCED): Building Peaceful and Sustainable Societies – preparing for post–2015 in January 2015 (UNESCO 2015b) to discuss GCED in the context of the post2015 education agenda including consideration of the emerging Framework of Action Post- 2015, and the role of GCED for peace.

 At the SSA regional level, UNESCO has been supporting the efforts of Member States by promoting a culture of tolerance, reconciliation and peace in formal and non-formal educational systems.
 The scope of intervention for peace education and democracy will be broadened by ensuring the integration in the national sector policy documents, learning/ training, curricula, teacher training and socio-cultural environment.